MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 ![Data sources available include: ADLS Gen2, Enterprise websites, Microsoft SQL server, Azure SQL, Oracle SQL database, ServiceNow, File share, Azure DevOps, and MediaWiki.](media/add-connector.png)

+>[!Note:] You can add a maximum of ten Graph connections to each tenant.

 ## Step 2: Name the connection
 You will need to specify these attributes: